 GP Obstetric Shared Care is a care option for pregnant women who are delivering in a public hospital.
 It is an arrangement between your GP and a public birthing hospital or birth setting.
 It allows you to see your GP for most of your pregnancy appointments, which is excellent for continuity of care.
 We have several GPs at Hughes Clinic who are registered and qualified to provide GP Shared Care.
 For more information read below.

 Would you like to have your GP and hospital share the care of you and your baby during pregnancy?

 Shared care allows you to have continuity of care with your GP throughout your pregnancy.

-It is an arrangement between your GP and a public hospital, where your pregnancy care is shared between the two.
+It is an arrangement between your GP and a public birthing hospital, where your pregnancy care is shared between the two.
 Most of your antenatal appointments will be with your GP and therefore only minimal hospital visits are required.
-Your labour and delivery care will be provided by hospital doctors and midwives.
+Your labour and delivery care will be provided by the hospital doctors and midwives.

 Your GP will then also provide the ongoing care after discharge from hospital for you and your baby.
 Routinely this involves a 2 week and 6 week post partum (post birth) appointment for both mother and baby.

 These doctors provide GP Obstetric Shared care –

 All of our doctors offering Shared Care are accredited with GP Obstetric Shared Care SA ensuring a high standard of care.